bbc/lrud/docs/usage.md

 If focus was on `item-2`, a `left` keypress will put focus to `item-1`, and `right` keypress will put focus to `item-3`.
 This is because the `row` is set to `orientation: horizontal`.
 If the `row` was set to `orientation: vertical`, it would respond to key presses of `up` and `down`, respectively.

+If `orientation` is not defined than focus can not be moved within that node.
+This is a very powerful feature, that allows creating closed boxes, from which focus can not "jump out".
+It's the best to think about modal popups with semi transparent overlay here.
+It may contain Ok/Cancel buttons and focus must be moved only around those buttons.
+The rest of the page is still visible in the background and LRUD navigation tree may stay untouched.
+See the [Recipe 5 - Error Modal Popup](./recipes.md#recipe-5---error-modal-popup).

 ### `isWrapping`

 `boolean`